pombredanne/centidb/docs/events.rst

             """Assign a password to the account during creation.""" self.password = passlib.generate(chars=8)

+Events registered against against a class will also fire for any modifications to instances of any subclasses.
+Note that notification order is most-specific to least-specific.

 Alternatively they may be registered for any free-standing function against any model or :py:class:`Collection <acid.Collection>`: